Chapter 1: Foundations

 EFFICIENCY

-You can't maximize all three.
+You cannot maximise all three at once.
 Choose based on context:

 Types of Standups